-- 1. Seek and implement stormwater management-including low-impact development standards-that require all development projects to establish systems-preferably natural-for filtering the "first flush" of urban runoff (delivery of disproportionately large amounts of pollutants that occurs during the early stages of a storm) near its source. - 2.
-Require the installation of sediment trapping devices close to the source(s) of soil erosion. - 3.
-Maintain or establish areas of natural vegetation downstream of disturbed soils to help filter sediments and other pollutants. - 4.
-On rezoning applications that include generalized development plans or on special use permit applications, request the applicant to show the natural ground surface features and drainage patterns that will be preserved for purpose of managing stormwater run off. - 5.
-Incorporate options for low-impact development techniques appropriate for application in Prince William County, for example, in the DCSM.
+- 1. Seek and implement stormwater management including low-impact development standards that require all development projects to establish systems preferably natural for filtering the "first flush" of urban runoff (delivery of disproportionately large amounts of pollutants that occurs during the early stages of a storm) near its source. - 2.
+Maintain or establish areas of natural vegetation downstream of disturbed soils to help filter sediments and other pollutants.